 Michigan is the birthplace to an impressive collection of brands and products, some of which are known world-wide and others that are exclusive to the state.
 The Great Lakes State has introduced the world to everything from state-of-the-art appliances, one-of-a-kind pizza, savory junk food, and – obviously – automobiles.
 There is a good chance you bought a Michigan-made product from your last trip to the grocery store, or even drove a Michigan-made product on your last trip grocery store.

-Here is a list of the top ten iconic Michigan brands:
+Here is a list of ten iconic Michigan brands: